 Detecting Armadillo Presence in Your Area

 Now that we’ve discussed where armadillos are likely to reside, it’s time to hone our detective skills and learn how to identify signs of their presence.
 One of the most telling indicators of the presence of armadillos in your area is the observation of burrows.
 Armadillos are known for digging several burrows as their shelter and foraging for food.
-These burrows are often located near brushy or wooded areas, providing them with the cover they need.
+These caves are often located near brushy or wooded areas, providing them with the needed cover.
 The diggings may result in small conical holes as they search for insects and grubs.

-When you’re out exploring your local environment, keep an eye out for these distinctive burrows and holes.
+When exploring your local environment, watch for these distinctive caves and holes.
 They will typically be found near sources of food and cover, such as under trees or bushes.
 The entrance to their burrows may lead to a complex tunnel system underground, offering the armadillo protection from predators and extreme weather conditions.

 For example, if you notice cone-shaped holes or shallow dents in the ground near wooded areas around your property, this could be a sign that armadillos have been foraging for food and seeking shelter there.
 Additionally, if you spot identifiable tracks nearby resembling elongated ovals with claw marks, this could also indicate the presence of armadillos.